samuel-kamau/MagnetLinkCatcher/README.md

 After the search is finished, you can:

 * Save all links to a text file
+  > Links are saved to your Downloads folder by default
 * Open the selected magnet link with your default torrent client
 * Copy the magnet link to your clipboard